On $\mu_{n}$-actions on K3 surfaces in positive characteristic: Preliminaries

 \subsection{K3 surfaces and rational double points}

 Rational double point singularities (RDPs) of surfaces are precisely the canonical surface singularities that are not smooth.
-They are classified into types $A_n$ ($n \geq 1$), $D_n$ ($n \geq 4$), $E_n$ ($n = 6,7,8$) by the Dynkin diagram appearing as the dual graph of the exceptional curves of the minimal resolution.
-We say that the RDP is of \emph{index} $n$ (this is equal to the number of the exceptional curves).
-The Dynkin diagram determines the formal isomorphism class of an RDP except in certain cases in characteristic $2,3,5$.
+They are classified into types $A_n$ ($n \geq 1$), $D_n$ ($n \geq 4$), $E_n$ ($n = 6,7,8$) by their dual graph of the exceptional curves of the minimal resolution, which are Dynkin diagrams of type $A_n$, $D_n$, or $E_n$.
+The number $n$ is equal to the number of the exceptional curves, and we say that the RDP is of \emph{index} $n$.
+The dual graph determines the formal isomorphism class of an RDP except in certain cases in characteristic $2,3,5$.
 For the exceptional cases we use Artin's notation $D_n^r$ and $E_n^r$ (see \cite{Artin:RDP}).

+We recall the classification, given by Bombieri--Mumford \cite{Bombieri--Mumford:II}, of proper smooth surfaces $X$ with numerically trivial canonical divisor $K_X$: they consist of four classes, with the characterizing properties as shown in Table \ref{table:kappa=0 surfaces}.
+Here $b_i = \dim \Het^i(X, \bQ_l)$ is the $i$-th $l$-adic Betti number for an auxiliary prime $l \neq \charac k$.
+Enriques and (quasi-)hyperelliptic surfaces in characteristic $2$ and $3$ may have unusual values of $\dim H^1(\cO_X)$ and $\ord(K_X)$.